LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 a certain set of delimiters.
 These delimiters consist of an opening and a closing element.
 Outside of these delimiting elements, all text is treated as if it were plain text string literals.
 Such text is not interpreted by Lasso.
-Within the delimiters, all text is parsed and executed as Lasso code.
+Between the delimiters, all text is parsed and executed as Lasso code.
 In this manner, an HTML file becomes a template, with the final resulting data being the combination of whatever plain text the file contained, plus whatever text was generated via any contained Lasso code.

 The available delimiting elements are described below.
-The "..." shown between the delimiters illustrates where Lasso code would be inserted by the developer.
+The "|dot| .." shown between the delimiters illustrates where Lasso code would be inserted by the developer.

 ::